 The Lucifürr pooper-scoop bags turned out to be more popular than the record company thought they would be.
 There are no baggies to be had in the record company office or warehouse.

-While popular, some critics have wondered if it’s good branding practice to associate your band name with dog crap.
+While the bags are popular, critics have wondered if it’s good branding practice to associate your band name with dog crap.

-Probably no one wanted a baby blanket with the word "forceps" on it, much less one with the band logo.
+When we mentioned the sludge metal band 4cepts in the canteen, we found people associated forceps with babies.
+But it turns out no one wanted a baby onesie with the word "forceps" on it, much less one with the band logo.
 Why relive a very (literally) painful memory?

 The band thought the concept was hilarious but they soon discovered that metal fans have children, they love their children and that no one who's had children likes forceps.
+In fact, soon after we took this picture of a cute baby modeling the onesie, his mother took a closer look at the onesie and ended up cancelling the photo shoot.
 Luckily the local dog shelter wasn't so picky and there are now warmer, cozier dogs there.
+The small ones, anyway.